pulsar256/tinyrgb/README.md

-"SW:WWW"              set white level (unsupported by the current hardware) "SO:±RR±GG±BB"        set offset r / g / b for RGB Fade Mode (+/-99) "SM:RRRGGGBBB"        set maximum r / g / b for RGB Fade Mode "SSV:SSSVVV"          set SV for HSV Fade mode "SMD:MMM"             set mode (001 - random rgb fade, 002 - fixed RGB, 003 - HSV Fade (buggy)) "SD:DDD"              set delay for fade modes.
+"SW:WWW"              set white level (unsupported by the current hardware) "SO:±RR±GG±BB"        set offset r / g / b for RGB Fade Mode (+/-99) "SM:RRRGGGBBB"        set maximum r / g / b for RGB Fade Mode "SHSL:HHHSSSLL"       set the HSL values.
+Pass -01 to ignore a value.
+"SMD:MMM"             set mode (001 - random RGB fader, 002 - fixed RGB, 003 - HSL fader)
+"SD:DDD"              set delay for fade modes.
 "SAV:VVV"             enables (VVV > 0) or disables (VVV == 0) the eeprom autosave function.
-"status"              get current rgb values and mode "help"                help screen.
+"status"              get current RGB values and mode "help"                help screen.
 ```

-Setting all HSV registers is not exposed via remote API yet due to bugs in the float-less implementation of the
-HSV -> RGB algorithm.
-The ATTiny2313 family does not have a FPU unit and SoftFPU is out of question considering
-the limited resources on the chip.
-Thus, the conversion from HSV to RGB should take place on the controller side
-(for instance an mobile application).
-The HSV support is likely to be dropped completely and replaced by a
-RGB colorwheel scroller.
+Setting HSL values does not put the controller into a fixed color mode.
+If you want to tweak partial HSL registers
+while the colorcycling is active, you can pass a negative value to any color component to ignore it.
+For example
+adjusting the saturation while not disturbing the hue position can be executed as: "SHSL:-01128-01"

 If you want to implement a continuous color cycling or other effects on the controller side, disabling the eeprom
 (via "SAV:000") is highly recommended to prevent the eeprom wearing.
 This mode is not persistent.

+RGB offsets and maximum caps only apply to mode 002 (RGB Fader)

 ##Current Status
 ###Hardware